Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
-- Added to the stats page  variables to show stats updated by the useEffect hook.
-Added the "StatsContainer" component which maps over an array of the statsItem and returns "StatsItem" components, showing the cards for each job application type.
+- Added to the STATS page the useEffect hook to grab variables regarding job stats from the state.
+Added the "StatsContainer" component which maps over an array of the "statsItems" and returns "StatsItem" components, to display cards for each job application type.
 End result is a page showing the stats as cards.
 Uses styled components and CSS already set up from the Udemy tutorial; will likely update later.
 </br>
 </br>